 Eta Carinae

-One of the most unusual stellar formations, Eta Carinae, observed by the Hubble Telescope has baffled astrophysicists.
-A variable blue stellar object, many times more massive than our Sun continues to defy current explanations.
-Mankind’s current theory for the star Eta Carinae has two unique features, first with stellar mass being ejected from the polar regions of the star.
+One of the most unusual stellar formations, Eta Carinae, observed by the Hubble Telescope in the southern sky has presented mankind with many questions on how it was form and why it did not go supernova.
+A variable blue stellar object in a multiple star system, many times more massive than our Sun continues to defy current explanations.
+Mankind’s current theory for the star Eta Carinae has two unique features, first with stellar mass being ejected from the polar regions of the star just short of an explosion.
 A conclusion that scientists have reached, points to these locations as the path of least resistance.
 The other unique feature of this stellar formation pertains to the disk of stellar material radiating outward along its present equator.
 The puzzle is only partially solved by mankind, is correct in pinpointing the location of where the expulsion of stellar mass occurs, the Polar Regions, verified by observation of the stellar region by telescope.
-This complex sequence of events that is responsible for this stellar phenomena, does have an answer and will be presented in the following text.
+But this complex sequence of events that is responsible for this stellar phenomena, does not have an answer for mass ejected along the equatorial plane.

 Mankind's Explanation on Eta Carinae